xychen2022/3DFasterRCNN/README.md

 https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9494574

 Our code is tested with Python 3.8, Tensorflow 2.5, CUDA 11.2 and cuDNN 8.1.
 Note that even slightly different environment from ours may lead to training/inference errors.
+Currently, the same environment as ours is required to train/test models.
+We will release our source codes for 3D ROI-align and non-maximum suppression to the public to allow users compile and use them in different environments.

+The algorithm is designed to be general.
+That is, users can use any imaging modalities that are prefered in different applications.
+To use our code in a different application, a user should prepare the data (i.e., images and ground truth landmark locations) the same way as ours.
+Note that users should carefully choose the down-sampling rate, as a too large image spacing may lose a lot of image details that are essential for accurate landmark localization.
+Depending on the sizes of your data, users should choose the smallest down-sampling rate possible.

 ### Training command: